bcm820/jsdoc-to-oas/README.md

-# JSDoc to Swagger Documentation (OpenAPI)
+# JSDoc to OpenAPI Specification

-**jsdoc-to-swaggerdoc** is a tool for Node.js-based RESTful API service developers to automate their documentation writing process from the start of their development process.
+**jsdoc-to-oas** is a tool for Node.js-based RESTful API service developers to automate their documentation writing process from the start of their development process.

-It parses [JSDoc](http://usejsdoc.org)-like syntax into an [Swagger/OpenAPI Specification](https://swagger.io/docs/specification/about/), a standardized way of describing RESTful APIs.
+It parses [JSDoc](http://usejsdoc.org)-like syntax into an [OpenAPI Specification](https://swagger.io/docs/specification/about/), a standardized way of describing RESTful APIs.
 By documenting your code with comments like the following,

 ```
 /**